Aaron Gillespie: Paramore

 On August 26, 2013, Gillespie was officially announced as the new touring drummer for Paramore, after their previous touring drummer, Miles McPherson, suffered from an injury.
 He was to remain only for their duration of The Self-Titled Tour's European dates, but later remained for the duration of their North American fall tour of that year, as well as the Australian and New Zealand legs of the tour.
 Gillespie has stayed in the Paramore touring line-up for the next few years, playing drums on the Monumentour (Paramore's co-headlining tour with the band Fall Out Boy in 2014) and the Writing the Future Tour (in 2015), along with two of the band's "Parahoy!"
 Cruises — the first one (in March 2014) and the second one (in March 2016).
 However, in February 2016, Gillespie clarified that his role in Paramore doesn't extend beyond live performances and that he isn't involved in the songwriting/recording process with the band.
 With the reinstatement of Paramore's original drummer and with the reunion of Underoath, Gillespie is now back with Underoath full-time.

 Producer

 Aaron Gillespie operated as a producer out of Soundcave Studios from 2015 to 2017.
-Alongside of singer-songwriter, producer and engineer Andrew Goldring, Gillespie and Goldring worked on productions, most notably, Aaron Gillespie's solo record, "Out of the Badlands".
+Alongside singer-songwriter, producer, and engineer Andrew Goldring, Gillespie worked on productions, most notably, Gillespie's solo record, "Out of the Badlands".
 Goldring also engineered, mixed and performed various instruments on the record.

 Other examples of Gillespie's producer credits include Collington's, We Swim in Seas that Never Rest.
 Gillespie produced the record, played drums and did other various session work with Goldring and Collington.
 The album was debuted by Relevant Magazine on their series "The Drop".
-Gillespie and Collington crossed paths when Collington was opening for Aaron Gillespie in Boston, Massachusetts.
+Gillespie and Collington crossed paths when Collington was opening for Aaron Gillespie in Boston.
 Taking a liking to Collington's music, Gillespie invited Collington to Salt Lake City to create a record.
 Collington originally laughed at the offer thinking it was a joke.

-FM419

-Gillespie worked and toured with the Billy Graham Association's FM419; an event that helps train students to share their faith.
-The event is a prelude to a much larger event, held a few months later where students can practice what they learned by leading others to Christ.
-Gillespie performed each day at the beginning and end of the conference.